SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 The ``Person`` class has an initializer that sets the instance's ``name`` property and prints a message to indicate that initialization is underway.
-The ``Person`` class also has a deinitializer that prints a message when an instance of the class is destroyed.
+The ``Person`` class also has a deinitializer that prints a message when an instance of the class is deallocated.

 The next code snippet defines three variables of type ``Person?``, which are used to set up multiple references to a new ``Person`` instance